Halted stimulus talks undercut already ailing airlines and transit systems

 Democrats had included support for airlines in the $2.2 trillion package they were seeking, while the White House’s most recent offer was closer to $1.6 trillion.
 For airlines there appeared to be two possible paths forward: either as part of the larger relief package or as a stand-alone bill.
 At one point, Trump had even suggested he’d take executive action to prevent airline layoffs.

-The airline industry has been devastated by the pandemic, losing billions in revenue as passenger traffic, particular the more lucrative international routes, has plunged to new lows.
+The airline industry has been devastated by the pandemic, losing billions in revenue as passenger traffic, particularly the more lucrative international routes, has plunged to new lows.
 About one-third of aircraft remain parked and executives expect it will take years for the industry to recover.

 The $25 billion in grant money provided through the coronavirus relief package known as the Cares Act was designed keep workers on the job as airlines navigated through the crisis.
 Among the conditions for receiving the money, carriers had to agree not to furlough workers or cut their pay before Oct.
 1.